 Healthy adults with no vitamin D deficiency should be able to get adequate amounts of vitamin D from sunlight and by consuming a well-balanced diet.
 People with osteoporosis and low bone mass should discuss their vitamin D levels with their healthcare provider to ensure they are getting an optimal amount.

-Before adding a vitamin D supplement, check to see if any of the other supplements, multivitamins, or medications you take contain vitamin D. Many calcium supplements also contain vitamin D.
+Before adding a vitamin D supplement, check to see if any of the other supplements, multivitamins, or medications you take contain vitamin D. Many calcium supplements also contain some vitamin D.

 There are two types of vitamin D supplements.
 They are vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Both types are good for bone health.